Insurance for Home Health Professionals and Agencies in South Carolina

 Frequently Asked Questions (FAQs)

-What are the dangers for South Carolina home health care providers?
+What are the common risks for home health care providers in South Carolina?

-South Carolina’s home healthcare providers are highly qualified and provide quality care.
+Home healthcare providers in SC are highly qualified and provide quality care.
 But, it can be risky to work so closely with people at their home.
 Insurance can help manage many of your most common risks.

 - General Liability insurance – If a patient slips and falls while under your care, they may need to go to the emergency room.
 While visiting a patient’s home, you accidentally drop and break an expensive vase.
 These are just two types of claims insurance could help with.